xxxvik-xakerxxx/my-dot-setap/BSPWM/VOIDset/README.md

 - My program launcher is rofi.

-- My text editor is Geany.
-I'm not a programmer nor IT Guy.
-So, Geany is enough (sometimes I use Vim too).
+- My text editor is Emacs.

 - My wallpaper handler is Feh.

 - My screenshooter is Scrot.
 You will see that my keybind for printscreen is executing scrot.

-- My music player is ncmpcpp & Audacious (only for double click mp3 file, I mainly using ncmpcpp), my media player is MPV.

 - My image viewers is Viewnior.